SINGLETON FAT CATTLE SALE 14/3/2017

 Mick Dillon from Dillon and Sons reported a total yarding of 805 head at Singleton this week, 395 head more than last week’s sale.

-As the dry conditions continue around the Hunter region numbers in the yards rose substantially this week.
-Quality remained mixed as the bulk of the cattle were suitable for restocker and feed lot orders.
-There was a limited selection of prime vealers suitable for butchers.
-All the regular buyers were there competing in a firm market.
+As paddocks dry out from the previous week numbers doubled in the yards.
+Quality remained mixed as the bulk of the cattle were suitable for restocker orders.
+There was also a good selection of cows on offer.
+All the regular buyers were there competing in a firm to cheaper market.
 Quality contributed to some price variations.

-In the trade yarding prices for restockers were steady with the best angus weaners reaching $3.47 a kilo while the pick of the remaining breeds topped at $3.22.
+In the trade yarding prices for restockers were slightly cheaper with the best angus weaners reaching $3.66 a kilo while the pick of the remaining breeds topped at $3.56.

-Prices for the pick of young butcher calves were up reaching $3.64 a kilo while grain assisted yearlings purchased by processors topped at $3.46.
+Prices for the pick of young butcher calves were steady reaching $3.60 a kilo while grain assisted yearlings purchased by processors topped at $3.44.

-Prices for cows were up reaching $2.18 a kilo while the grown bulls topped at $2.30.
+Prices for cows lifted reaching $2.25 a kilo while the grown bulls topped at $2.35.

-The draw for next weeks sale, 24th January.
+The draw for the next sale, Wednesday 4th April.
 Dillon and Sons and Baileys will be 1st sale.